Speed Freak Killers: Background and investigation

-2001 convictions
+Convictions

-In 2001, a jury found Shermantine guilty of four murders: those of Vanderheiden, Howard King, and Paul Cavanaugh – each shot dead in his car in 1984, and 16-year-old Chevelle "Chevy" Wheeler, who disappeared in 1985 from Franklin High School in Stockton after telling friends, she was leaving school to go with Shermantine to his family's cabin in San Andreas.
+In 2001, a jury found Shermantine guilty of four murders: those of Vanderheiden, the robbery-murder of drifters Howard King, 35, and Paul Raymond Cavanaugh, 31, whose bodies were found shot to death in a car off a remote road on Roberts Island on November 27, 1984, and 16-year-old Chevelle "Chevy" Wheeler, who disappeared in 1985 from Franklin High School in Stockton after telling friends she was leaving school to go with Shermantine to his family's cabin in San Andreas.

+During his trial, numerous witnesses testified that they had been brutalized by Shermantine.
+He was accused of severely raping or sodomizing five different women, including a babysitter who claimed she was attacked when she went to get money he owed her.
+Shermantine's sister disclosed that she had been also sexually assaulted by the two.
+One woman claimed that after rear-ending her car, he held her hostage with a knife when she pulled over to exchange insurance information.
+She leaped out of his moving vehicle and made it to safety.
+Shermantine's ex-wife also spoke of how he had abused her severely for years, even while she was pregnant and held their children in her lap.
 Shermantine was sentenced to death and is on death row at San Quentin State Prison.

-Herzog was charged with five counts of murder in 1999: that of Cyndi Vanderheiden, Henry Howell, Paul Raymond Cavanaugh, Howard Michael King III, and Roberta "Robin" Ray Armtrout.
+Herzog was charged with five counts of murder in 1999: those of Vanderheiden, Howell, Cavanaugh, Armtrout and King.
 In his 2001 trial, a jury found him guilty on three murder counts (Vanderheiden, Cavanaugh, and King), the lesser charge of accessory to murder in the Howell count, and acquitted him on the Armtrout count.
 Herzog was given a 78-year sentence.